jdrydn/jdrydn.github.io/_posts/2016-02-16-telegram-hero.md

 Awesome!
 ...
 Well, nearly awesome.

-Most modules written for Node are built around instances, similar to:

 ```js
 var bot = new TelegramBot('my-awesome-token-here');

 bot.sendMessage('Hello, world!', callback);
 ```
+Most modules written for Node are built around instances, similar to the above.
 And, whilst this is fine for just one, or a couple of bots, it's not ideal for a service with many potential bots.
 And these solutions aren't very flexible when it comes to [the webhooks feature](https://core.telegram.org/bots/api#setwebhook) that Telegram bots work with.

 So instead, here is a simplified module to interact with Telegram & users with a focus on flexibility.
-You can use this with as many bots and as many webhooks as you like.

 ```js
 var telegram = require('telegram-hero');